Do Penguins Have Tails?

 Penguins are fascinating animals, especially when you consider the challenges they face in their natural habitat.
 Unlike other aquatic birds, penguins don’t have a thick layer of fat for insulation, so they have to rely on their environment for warmth.
 Penguins live in the Southern Hemisphere, where it’s cold and mostly dry.

-See also What Exactly Does Buffalo Fish Taste Like?
+See also What Does A Tasmanian Devil Sound Like?

 Because of this, the weather is often unpredictable.
 Weather patterns in the Southern Hemisphere change very quickly and can go from warm and sunny to frigid and stormy in a matter of minutes.